'It is the piercing star~'

 Halfway into the Fatihah, a bullet ricocheted and thudded into the pillar, though the sound of a gunshot was absent.
 They dropped all immersion of worship and stormed out of the masjid.
 Faaris could hear shouting, and he pulled Muhammad close.

 “Were we being followed?”
-Talha asked.
+Talha

 Their brisk stroll enveloped into a sprint.